morganwildermuth/tipcalculator/README.md

 * [x] Optional: UI animations
 * [x] Optional: Remembering the bill amount across app restarts (if <10mins)
 * [] Optional: Using locale-specific currency and currency thousands separators.
-* [] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+Just launch the app and start typing. (chose to still keep the touch on the scene closing the keyboard so I could add additional functionality in the space covered by keyboard)

 ![Video Walkthrough](anim_tip_calculator.gif)